 Option 1: 401(k) or 403(b) with an Employer Match

-If your employer offers a 401(k) or 403(b) with a matching contribution, then that is the place to start no matter what.
+If your employer offers a 401(k) or 403(b) with a matching contribution, then that’s the place to start pretty much no matter what.

 An employer match works like this: for every contribution you make up to a certain amount, your employer will match that contribution.
 In other words, your employer will put extra money into your 401(k) or 403(b) on top of what you contribute yourself.

-- Your employer matches 100% of your contribution, up to 3% of your salary.
+- 100% match up to 3% of your salary.
 If you save 3% of your salary, your employer will put in another 3%.
-You’ve just doubled your money simply by contributing.
+You immediately double your money simply by contributing.

-- Your employer matches 50% of your contribution above that, up to 5% of your salary.
-Essentially, you can contribute another 2% of your salary and your employer will match half of that extra contribution.
+- 50% match above that, up to 5% of your salary.
+If you contribute another 2% of your salary, your employer will match half of that additional contribution.

-- You are allowed to contribute more than 5% of your salary, but any amounts above that would not be matched.
+- You’re allowed to contribute more than 5% of your salary (up to the annual limits), but any amounts above that would not be matched.

-That’s a far better deal than you will find anywhere else.
+That’s a far better deal than you’ll find anywhere else.

-Now, all matching programs will look different, and some employers won’t offer any match.
-You can request your plan’s Summary Plan Description to find the details about your specific program.
+Now, all matching programs look different and some employers don’t offer a match.
+You can request your 401(k) plan’s Summary Plan Description to get the details about your specific program.